stdcout42/nao-move/docs/raw_logbook.md

  ## Wednesday April 6th
  1. A little bit confused - installed NaoQi wrappper however, I need a robot connection...
 I'm just trying to move the nao i QiBullet...
 OK so NaoQi API is for making the actual robot move D'oh! ...
 Should I stop trying to make the simulation work and just work in the lab with the real thing / NaoQi?
 I think that's cleared up now.
  2. Trying to get QiBullet simulation to walk.
 However, it seems that only low level motions are implemented.
 Should I try to get the simulation working for motions or should I learn more about NaoQi?
 What about Webot?
 Will look at that for a bit.
+ 3. While webot works - should I be spending time learning this framework?
+Can I connect naoqi to webots?
+Repository naoqism which attemmpts to do just that is deprecated.